Saturday, January 5, 2019

 * Pulling off a pixie cut, sporting Louise rose water Warby Parker glasses, and The Gospel Coalition Women’s Conference in Indianapolis in June

-A weekend visit to Charleston to see the Jaco family and meet baby Eleanor (who is birthday buddies with Emma Kate) in August
+A weekend visit to Charleston to see the Jaco family and meet baby Eleanor (who is birthday buddies with EK) in August

 My 29th birthday in September spent sleeping in, eating all the food, and celebrating with some of my favorite people (There are many others I wish I could have seen on my birthday!)